AhmedYahyaE/clickshare-e-commerce-product-management/README.md

 You can access this applications API Documentation using L5 Swagger running locally on `http://localhost:8000/api/documentation`.

-Note 1: Make sure to include the "Accept : application/json" Header with all your requests.
+Note 1: Make sure to include the "Accept: application/json" Header with all your requests.

 Note 2: To accesss the GET /api/v1/products API endpoint, you must send the 'Authorization' Header with your HTTP request with the value you received from the POST /api/authenticate endpoint.